 - # of Pages: 81 p., 2,055 KB (PDF)

-- Subject: Air pollution, Air qualilty, Atmospheric diffusion, Calibration, Carbon monoxide, Environmental impacts, Mathematical prediction, Monitoring, Simulation, Traffic counting, Traffic speed.
+- Subject: Air pollution, Air quality, Atmospheric diffusion, Calibration, Carbon monoxide, Environmental impacts, Mathematical prediction, Monitoring, Simulation, Traffic counting, Traffic speed.

 - Keywords: Computer modeling, air pollution, transportation pollution sources.